EnemyoftheFarmer/DC-programmable-load/README.md

+# Attention
+You will need Horizon EDA to view the PCB files.
 ## Modular Electronic DC Load
 #### Motivation
 This project will implement a modular 450W DC programmable load.
 The motivation came from another